tmichniewski/MiniSpark/README.md

 val result: Dataset[Row] = df ++ func
 ```

-The `trans` function is of the following signature.
+The `trans` function has the following signature.

 |Operation |Signature                                              |
 |----------|-------------------------------------------------------|